Táhirih

 Táhirih was probably best remembered for unveiling herself in an assemblage of men during the Conference of Badasht.
-The unveiling caused much controversy, but Báha’u’lláh named her Tahirih "the Pure One" at that same Conference.
+The unveiling caused much controversy, but Baháʼu'lláh named her Tahirih "the Pure One" at that same Conference.
 After the historic Conference of Badasht, a number of those who attended were so amazed at the fearlessness and outspoken language of that heroine, that they felt it their duty to acquaint the Báb with the character of her startling and unprecedented behaviour.
 They strove to tarnish the purity of her name.
 To their accusations the Bab replied: "What am I to say regarding her whom the Tongue of Power and Glory has named Tahirih [the Pure One]?"
 These words proved sufficient to silence those who had endeavoured to undermine her position.
 From that time onwards she was designated by the believers as Tahirih.
-The Báb continued to highly praise Táhirih and in one of his later writings equates Táhirih's station as equal to that of the seventeen other male Letters of the Living combined.
+The Báb continued to highly praise Táhirih and in one of his later writings equates Táhirih's station as equal to that of the seventeen other male 'Letters of the Living' combined.
 She was soon arrested and placed under house arrest in Tehran.
 In mid-1852 she was executed in secret on account of her Bábí faith and her unveiling.
 Before her death she declared: "You can kill me as soon as you like, but you cannot stop the emancipation of women."
 Since her death, Bábí and Baháʼí literature venerated her to the level of martyr, being described as "the first woman suffrage martyr".
 As a prominent Bábí (she was the seventeenth disciple or "Letter of the Living" of the Báb) she is highly regarded by followers of the Baháʼí Faith and Azalis and often mentioned in Baháʼí literature as an example of courage in the struggle for women's rights.
 Her date of birth is uncertain as birth records were destroyed at her execution.